Please join us to welcome Prof. Temple Grandin, one of the world’s leading advocates for Autism; psychologist, author, scientist, and inventor.

 Temple was diagnosed with Autism as a child and didn’t speak until the age of 4.
 Today she’s in much demand on the world stage and discusses topics like the importance of fostering different kinds of minds among young people, particularly focusing on autistic children.

-Temple has achieved considerable academic success.
-She earned a degree in psychology from Franklin Pierce College in 1970, followed by a master’s degree in animal science from Arizona State University and a doctoral degree in animal science from the University of Illinois at Urbana-Champaign.
-She then worked as a consultant to companies with large animal slaughterhouse operations, advising them on ways of improving the quality of life of their cattle.
+Temple has earned a degree in psychology from Franklin Pierce College in 1970, a master’s degree in animal science from Arizona State University and a doctoral degree in animal science from the University of Illinois at Urbana-Champaign.
+She worked as a consultant to companies with large animal slaughterhouse operations and advised on ways of improving the quality of cattle’s life.
 She argues that her contributions to the field of animal welfare would not have been possible without the insights and sensitivities that are a consequence of her autism.

 She was acknowledged as one of the most influential people in the world in the 2010 “Time Magazine top 100 list’ and was immortalised by Claire Danes in the HBO film Temple Grandin.